 Why that particular designation, though?
 Why do they or we name something that happens now as apocalyptic, especially when it isn’t intended to mean the event in question will be the creeping start of The End?

 The appropriately flat NBC News title – “The Kiev Protests Look Apocalyptic” – makes it plain.
 It has almost nothing to do with what is happening, or indeed, with what that could mean for an “apocalypse” of geopolitics, as configurations and allegiances tactictly in place get brought into relief through turbulence.
 Instead, the designation gets made because of distinct content and texture in the images: not just the riot, or the riot plus toppled statues flanked by fire, or even the riot + statues + fire + ice + DIY armor + an old man carrying a scrawled-on flag through the shell of a city.
 Rather, it’s all of it, all amidst and below an off-setting haze of grey and particle effects caused in part by this very content, as smoke, ash, slush, trash, and tear gas is suffused with winter light and backed by a week-old skim milk sky.
 And in front of this, cops gather for a Little League team portrait.
 They put riot shields over their heads, Roman centurion tetsudo formation.
-As for the night fires, they have more of the John Martin Pandemonium vibe to them, coupled with gas mask nightmares, but they draw the adjective apocalyptic less than the half-light versions.

 Two specific visual properties result from this and perhaps impel the description from the start.